 If a company doesn’t have enough liquidity to meet its imminent financial obligations, it winds up in an extremely vulnerable position.
 It will struggle to operate and may fail to find credit for emergencies or opportunities.
 If it does find credit, that credit will be costly.

 As an investor, you need to know if the companies you invest in are healthy and thriving.
 Part of that analysis is measuring whether the company has the liquidity to pay what it owes.
 You can do that with the current ratio.
-Here we’ll help you understand this ratio, its importance, and how to calculate it.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+Here we’ll help you understand this ratio, its importance, and how to calculate it.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.